Ayitaka/BitBetterTest/README.md

     image: bitbetter/identity
 ```

-In order to ignore errors when trying to pull the modified images, you'll also want to edit the `/path/to/bwdata/scripts/run.sh` file.
+In order to ignore errors when trying to pull the modified images (which do not exist on Docker Hub), you'll also want to edit the `/path/to/bwdata/scripts/run.sh` file.
 In the `function restart()` block, comment out the call to `dockerComposePull`.

 > Replace `dockerComposePull`<br>with `#dockerComposePull`

 You can now start or restart Bitwarden as normal and the modified api will be used. **It is now ready to accept self-issued licenses.**

 ## Updating Built BitBetter and Bitwarden

 #### Using the bitbetter script:
 ```bash
 curl --retry 3 "https://raw.githubusercontent.com/Ayitaka/BitBetterTest/master/bitbetter.sh" -o "./bitbetter.sh" && chmod 0755 ./bitbetter.sh && ./bitbetter.sh update build